danwing/signaling-use-cases/draft-rwbr-tsvwg-signaling-use-cases.md

 is value in differentiating between voice, video and data.
 Today's video streaming is exclusively over TCP but will migrate to QUIC and eventually is likely to support unreliable transport ({{?RFC9221}},
-{{?I-D.kpugin-rush}}).
+{{?I-D.draft-ietf-moq-transport}}).
 With unreliable transport of video in RTP or QUIC, it is beneficial to differentiate the important video keyframes from other video frames.
 Other applications such as gaming and remote desktop also benefit from differentiating their packets to the network.

-Many of these flows do not originate from a content provider's network.
+Many of these flows do not originate from a content provider's network -- rather, they originate from a peer (e.g., VoIP, interactive video, peer-to-peer gaming, Remote Desktop).
 Thus, the flows originate from an IP address that is not known before connection establishment, so there needs to be a way for the client to authorize the network elements to receive and hopefully to honor the metadata of those